atsaloli/cicd/gitlab-ci/10-extras/80-gitlab-mattermost-integration.md

 messages in Mattermost.

-Note: You can  create a Service Template for Slack (under Admin Tools), and all new projects will inherit that Service definition.
+You can  create a Service Template for Slack (under Admin Tools), and all new projects will inherit that Service definition.